 Grandfather Clock Second Hand

-Second hand sweep for a mechanical grandfather clock with the second hand option.
+This second hand sweep is for a mechanical grandfather clock with the second hand option.
 Please choose the movement number that is on the back plate of the brass movement itself.

 Read more »